Google Chrome

 Image Courtesy: Lifewire

 With a market share of over 61%, Google Chrome is the undisputed king of browsers.
-This can be attributed to a lot of factors like the popularity of Google Search, Chrome in Android and the good amount of extensions and support it offers.
-But it was never due to the fact that Google Chrome was a touch-friendly browser because it wasn’t.
+This can be attributed to many factors, like the popularity of Google Search and Chrome in Android and the good number of extensions and support it offers.
+Google wants more people to try Chrome and is improving the browser on touch PCs.

-Pull to refresh option has been available for a lot of social media apps which is a small but nifty feature.
-With this new feature coming to Chrome users with 2 in 1 Windows 10 devices will have a much better user experience.
+A pull-to-refresh option has been available for many social media apps, which is a small but nifty feature.
+With this new feature coming to Chrome, users with 2-in-1 Windows 10 devices will have a much better user experience.

-Progressive Web Apps are already supported by Google Chrome.
-They are still in development but it can be activated by the users.
-Microsoft has a long way to go if they want to make Edge more popular.
-Of course, Edge is way much better when compared to Internet Explorer but that is still not enough for a better share of the browser market.
+Google Chrome already supports Progressive Web Apps.
+They are still in development, but users can activate them.
+Microsoft has a long way to go to make Edge more popular.
+Of course, Edge is much better than Internet Explorer, but that is still insufficient to gain a better share of the browser market.

 About The Author